Turkey to present bill soon to advance Kurdish peace process

 Increased militant activity and street protests in recent months have sowed doubts over the prospects for a final deal.

-Deputies from the pro-Kurdish Peoples' Democratic Party (HDP) were expected to discuss the bill with Ocalan when they visit him in jail on Imrali island this week, MP Pervin Buldan told Reuters.
+Deputies from the pro-Kurdish Peoples' Democratic Party (HDP) were expected to discuss the bill with Ocalan when they visit him in jail this week, MP Pervin Buldan told Reuters.
 He said the deputies did not yet know what the bill contains.

 "I anticipate he has received this bill and will share it with us.
-It has to be assessed as a positive step.
+It has to be assessed as a positive step for the process.
 It will give a legal guarantee to the process," she said.

 Pro-Kurdish politicians have long sought such a guarantee.
 Party sources said they would need to see the contents of the bill before lending it their support.